-When it comes to looking after your facial fuzz, you can obviously invest in a beard trimmer or manual razor, but to finish off your look with absolute precision, only a straight razor will do.
-Also known as the cut-throat razor owing to the fact it can quite easily cut your throat, you’ll need to make sure you’ve got a steady hand before taking one to your face.
+A straight razor is the only option if you want absolute precision when shaving your beard.
+You can obviously invest in a beard trimmer or manual safety razor, but these don’t always deliver the desired results.
+Also known as the cut-throat razor owing to the fact it can quite easily cut your throat, you’ll need to make sure you’ve got a steady hand before taking a straight razor to your face.

 Straight Razor Types